ansys/pyansys-dev-guide/doc/source/content_writing/content_how_tos/create_issues_discussions.rst

 Create issues and discussions
 =============================

-Writers can be active participants in enhancing and adding to PyAnsys libraries.
+Content contributors can be active participants in enhancing and adding to PyAnsys libraries.
 In addition to reviewing and creating PRs, you can create issues and discussions on the **Issues** page and **Discussions** page of a GitHub repository.